Beijing Diary: China goes all out to fortify the capital

 But many stores have two notices posted at their entrances.
 One says: "Please wear a mask when entering the store, for your safety and that of others."
 The other declares: "Masks and disinfection products are out of stock."

 People not wearing masks are not allowed in.
-But with masks sold out, it makes one think how the people without masks managing to buy their essential supplies?
+But with masks sold out, it makes one think how the people without masks are managing to buy their essential supplies.

 The outbreak should be a boon to China's home-delivery services, which boast world-beating information technology.
 But while they appear to be flooded with orders, there are few people to deliver the goods.
 People say that even those fortunate enough to receive an order often have their items placed far from their homes to limit the risk of catching the virus from a courier.